NLRB memo: College football players are employees - NewsBreak

 The NLRB's new stance — which reinstates an old opinion that had been rescinded during President Donald Trump's administration — is the latest test for the NCAA and the infrastructure of U.S. college sports.

-This spring, a unanimous Supreme Court said the NCAA cannot limit education-related benefits while hinting at the end of the NCAA's business model.
-A few weeks later the organization, under pressure from multiple states, cleared the way for athletes to earn money based on their celebrity.
+This spring, a unanimous Supreme Court said the NCAA cannot limit education-related benefits while hinting at the end of the NCAA's business model and a few weeks later the organization, under pressure from multiple states, cleared the way for athletes to earn money based on their celebrity.

 Abruzzo also wrote that players across the country had engaged in collective action following the killing of George Floyd — action that “directly concerns terms and conditions of employment, and is protected concerted activity.”
 Players likewise banded together during the recent pandemic — both by arguing for games to go forward, and for rules to protect themselves once they did.